Agreement and Statistical Efficiency in Bayesian Perception Models: Introduction

 Since the foundational work of Aumann~\cite{Aumann:76}, economists have modeled collections of rational individuals as Bayesian agents who learn from each other and take actions as to maximize utility.
 The network setup was introduced in~\cite{GeanakoplosPolemarchakis:82} and the results of~\cite{Aumann:76,GeanakoplosPolemarchakis:82} establish that agents ultimately agree in their posterior if each action reveals the current individual posterior mean.
 We will call this the {\em belief model}.
 More recent research~\cite{DemarzoSkiadas:99,Ostrovsky:12}, see also ~\cite{MosselTamuz:17,MMSO:18}, establish that assuming that the initial information the agents receive is independent (conditionally given the unknown state of the world), then the posterior is the optimal Bayes posterior given all private information.

-Another relevant body of work in Economics involve scenarios where the agents are utility maximizers but their actions do not reveal their posterior exactly.
+Another relevant body of work in Economics involve scenarios where the agents are again utility maximizers but their actions do not reveal their posterior exactly.
 This happens for example if the space of possible actions that agents can take is finite.
 In this case, which we will call the {\em action model}, it is known that agents asymptotically agree~\cite{GaleKariv:03,RoSoVi:09,MoSlTa:14b}.
 However, in general, the agents do not reach the optimal posterior given all private signals.
 Learning results are only established if the number of individuals goes to infinity (with additional conditions)~\cite{MoSlTa:14b,MoSlTa:15c}.

 Work in psychology, see e.g. the surveys~\cite{Myers:14,Vulkan:00}, found that individuals do not follow the utility maximizing paradigm.
 Thus their behavior fits neither the action models nor the belief models.
 Instead, they apply ``probability matching" - taking actions based on samples from their posterior rather than based on its mean.
 This was formalized as a Bayesian model in~\cite{GriffithsTenenbaum:06,GoTeFeGr:08,VuGoGrTe:14} among other works.
 We call these models {\em sampling models}.
-Of course, as is often mention in these works averaging a large population of independent individuals then recovers the posterior mean.

-There is a large body of work trying to justify various sample and their variants, see e.g.~\cite{VATB:09,SaGrNa:10,VuGoGrTe:14,KMRB:10} and the survey~\cite{GeHoTe:15}.
-In this work we {\em assume} that individuals follow the sample model and discuss the consequences in terms of agreement and learning.
+There is a large body of work that aims to justify various sampling models and their variants as models how individuals communicate, see e.g.~\cite{VATB:09,SaGrNa:10,VuGoGrTe:14,KMRB:10} and the survey~\cite{GeHoTe:15}.
+However, to the best of our knowledge, the sampling models were never theoretically analyzed when there is more than 1 agent.
+In this work we study the sampling model and mathematically establish the consequences in terms of agreement and learning.